 Healthcare Wireless Coverage and Security for HIPAA Compliance

-Healthcare wireless networks are becoming an key component of the IT infrastructure for many healthcare providers.
-In healthcare wireless networks provide greater efficiency and accuracy for healthcare applications such as bedside medication administration, emergency registration, order entry, physician rounding and clinical documentation.
-As the paper chart gives way to computer based patient records, mobile devices are becoming the primary point of clinical communications.
+Healthcare wireless networks are becoming a key component of the IT infrastructure for many healthcare providers.
+In healthcare, wireless networks provide greater efficiency and accuracy for healthcare applications such as bedside medication administration, emergency registration, order entry, physician rounding, and clinical documentation.
+As the paper chart gives way to computer-based patient records, mobile devices are becoming the primary point of clinical communications.
 This increase in healthcare wireless networks raises concerns regarding patient privacy and security.

 HIPAA Wireless Compliance

 In response to the concern of healthcare wireless security, many rules and regulations have been implemented.
 The Health Insurance Portability and Accountability Act (HIPAA) outlines requirements that healthcare providers must follow in order to protect their patients’ medical records.
 These requirements apply to both administrative components and technical aspects of healthcare wireless networks.
 HIPAA Compliance means that a healthcare wireless network meets all rules for implementing Protected Health Information (PHI) to ensure network and data security and to protect patient privacy.

 Healthcare Wireless Solutions and HIPAA Compliance by BCI

 BCI partners with companies like Motorola Solutions to provide healthcare wireless solutions that meet HIPAA compliance.
 HIPAA Wireless compliance rules and regulations are not always easy to understand and meet.
 BCI works with healthcare companies to ensure they both understand and meet all HIPAA wireless compliance regulations when designing, installing and managing their healthcare wireless network.